 - WHT on dividends, licences, etc.

-According to the Annual Tax Act 2018, horizontal monitoring was established as an alternative to tax audits for larger companies (turnover > EUR 40 million) that satisfy certain procedural requirements (e.g. comprehensive Internal Control System required).
+According to the Annual Tax Act 2018, horizontal monitoring was established as an alternative to tax audits for larger companies (i.e. turnover greater than EUR 40 million) that satisfy certain procedural requirements (e.g. comprehensive internal control system).

 Under the concept of horizontal monitoring, companies are in regular contact and cooperate with the tax authorities.
 It is based on mutual trust and transparency between the taxpayers and the tax authorities.